Transformations

 ignoreErrorOnParse

-By default, Gloo Edge will attempt to parse the body as JSON, unless you have DontParse set as the parseBodyBehavior.
+By default, Gloo Gateway will attempt to parse the body as JSON, unless you have DontParse set as the parseBodyBehavior.
 If ignoreErrorOnParse is set to true, Envoy will not throw an exception in case the body parsing fails.
 Defaults to false.

 Implicit in this setting is that the body will be buffered and available.
 If you’re looking to skip any body buffering completely, see the section on passthrough: {}